 Kalinca has published articles on the modernist artist Tarsila do Amaral, including in the RIHA Journal (2016), and on the contemporary artist Laura Lima in the Journal of Art History by English publisher Routledge (2015).

 Kalinca has curated exhibitions internationally, for the Brazilian Carnival Festival in Spain, for Bonniers Konsthall in Sweden and for private galleries.

-She is a member of a Cultural Collective in Salamanca, Spain.
+She is a member of Brasil de Nações, a cultural collective in Salamanca, Spain.

 The collective provides the city of Salamanca and its community with a comprehensive overview of Brazil and its culture.